 Residents will travel to the recycling centre where they will unload their waste into a series of bins and skips.
 Further storage bays within the operational area will provide waste storage for street cleansing teams.
-The various material is then bulked for onward transport to other sites for processing.
+The various material is then transported to other sites for processing.